-Alternative to Summer School Idea #6: Sign up for summer camp.
+Alternative Learning Idea #6: Sign up for summer camp.

 Summer camps are great alternatives to summer school because your kids will learn while having fun outside AND you don’t have to plan anything!

 There are many different kinds and types of summer camps, and (lucky for you!) we have the Ultimate Guide to Summer Camps.
 Be sure to check it out before signing up for any summer learning camps or summer outdoor activities programs.

 Just know that summer camps often fill up fast (and some can be costly), so you’ll want to do some preparation beforehand.

-Alternative to Summer School Idea #7: Join summer reading programs.
+Alternative Learning Idea #7: Join summer reading programs.